 What is a Regular Perm?

 Regular perm is also called cold perm or cold-wave perm, as no heat is involved.
-Regular perms use an alkaline solution of ammonium thioglycolate to saturate your hair while it’s in rollers.
+Regular perms often use an alkaline solution of ammonium thioglycolate to saturate your hair while it’s in rollers.

 Ammonium thioglycolate breaks the keratin bonds inside your hair.
 This allows the hair to reform as curly or wavy, according to your hair length and the size of the rollers you chose.